go-pg/docs/docs/zfs.md

 - `redundant_metadata=most` - may improve random writes.

 If you are going to use ZFS snapshots, create separate dataset for PostgreSQL WAL files.
-This way snapshots of your main dateset are smaller.
+This way snapshots of your main dataset are smaller.
 Don't forget to backup WAL files separately so you can use
 [Point-in-Time Recovery](https://www.postgresql.org/docs/current/continuous-archiving.html){target=\_blank}.